amshamah419/Karen-Inspect/README.md

 - **Immediate Termination Offenses**: Some words, like `stupid` or `lazy`, result in "IMMEDIATE TERMINATION" warnings.
 - **Bless Your Heart Lint Rules**:
   - Function names must be complete sentences with punctuation.
-  - No variable names containing "temp"—because everything should be permanent!
+  - No variable names containing "temp"-because everything should be permanent!
   - Single-letter variable names are lazy.
 Use more descriptive names.
   - Pythonic idioms like list comprehensions?
-Too clever for their own good—avoid them!
+Too clever for their own good-avoid them!
 - **Karen-Like Comments**: Customizable, sarcastic feedback mimicking a micromanaging HR representative.

 ### Example Violations